IEAS Graduate Fellowships in East Asian Studies

 - IEAS will accept applications for most academic purposes including pre-dissertation research or study, dissertation research, dissertation write-up awards, etc. In all cases, a specific plan of research/study must be proposed, along with a statement of expected outcome.
 Awardees will be required to file a brief final report to IEAS at the end of the award period.

 - IEAS strongly encourages applicants to apply for funding from other campus and extramural sources and to apply to IEAS for the additional funding that may still be needed for the project or study period.
 IEAS awards are insufficient to cover a full year of funding for any applicant.

-Applicants should submit the following materials to Martin Backstrom, Associate Director, Institute of East Asian Studies, 2223 Fulton Street, 6th Floor, by Tuesday, April 1, 2014.
+Applicants should submit the following materials to Martin Backstrom, Associate Director, Institute of East Asian Studies, 1995 University Avenue, Suites 510 and 520, by Wednesday, April 1, 2015.
 Awards will be announced late April.

 - Application Cover Sheet (PDF File)